Tutt Library Research Guides

 To help define your research topic, it often helps to consult some of the standard reference works before searching for books, music materials, and journal articles.

 Once you find a good book or score in the stacks, browse the shelves for similar items.
 For a complete list of call numbers for music books and scores check out M is for Music!
-This is possible In the Music Library only, during academic year 2016-17.
-Ask me for help during this time.

 For articles about specific topics related to your research, use these databases:

 JSTOR is a scholarly journal archives with many music titles.
 Although many journals in JSTOR are archives only, JSTOR is now starting to host current content (the most recent issues).
 It's best not to limit your search to music journals; you'll find articles about music in journals principally devoted to other disciplines.

 this database provides excellent searchability.
 Use this resource to gather citations.
 There will be links to a few items that are full text.
 We can always order articles that aren't full text-these can be delivered to you via email, often within 24 hours.